Syria–Lebanon campaign: British plan of attack

 Once the two southern prongs were well engaged, a third force of formations drawn from Iraq Command, was planned to invade Syria.
 The bulk of the 10th Indian Infantry Division (Major-General William "Bill" Slim) was to advance north-west, up the Euphrates River from Haditha in Iraq (upstream from Baghdad), toward Deir ez Zor and thence to Raqqa and Aleppo.
 The manoeuvre was intended to threaten the communication and supply lines of Vichy forces defending Beirut from the Australians advancing from the south, particularly the railway line running northwards through Aleppo to Turkey, which was thought by some British strategists to be sympathetic to Vichy and Germany.
 A group of two infantry battalions from the 20th Indian Infantry Brigade (10th Indian Division) and two from the 17th Indian Infantry Brigade (8th Indian Infantry Division) would operate independently to capture all the territory in north-eastern Syria.
 The 20th Indian Infantry Brigade were to make a feint from Mosul, and the 17th Indian Infantry Brigade would advance into the Bec du Canard (Duck's Bill) region, through which a railway from Aleppo ran eastward to Mosul and Baghdad.
 Habforce was in Iraq attached to Iraq Command because it had struck across the desert from the Transjordan border as part of the relief of RAF Habbaniya during the Anglo-Iraqi War.
 Habforce consisted of the 4th Cavalry Brigade, the 1st Battalion, Essex Regiment and the Arab Legion Mechanized Regiment supported by field, anti-tank and anti-aircraft artillery units, to gather in western Iraq between Rutbah and the Transjordan border.
 As the thrust up the Euphrates took place, Habforce would meanwhile advance north-westerly to take Palmyra, Syria, and secure the oil pipeline from Haditha to Tripoli.

+The invasion would be preceded by the infiltration of commandos from the Palmach, the strike arm of the Haganah, the main underground militia of the Jewish community of Mandatory Palestine.
+Prior to the invasion, Arabic-speaking Palmach personnel were sent in to gather intelligence and mine key bridges.
+Just before the operation began two Palmach companies were sent in to perform last-minute reconnaissance and divided into twelve squads.
+They cut wires, ambushed Vichy troops guarding bridges over the Litani River, destroyed culverts, sabotaged roads, and would act as guides to Australian forces once the invasion began.